LPardue/draft-pardue-httpbis-preconnect-hint-svc-param/draft-pardue-httpbis-related-origins.md

 client could track how often related origins are matched to related resources.
 Notably, the scope of relationships is at the origin level, not any other component that might later comprise a URI that is to be fetched.
-As such, constraining the set or related origins to those that are likely to be used by a client can help avoid commitment of resources that might subsequently go unused.
+As such, constraining the set of values in the `related` parameter, to those that are most likely to be used by a client, can help avoid commitment of resources that might subsequently go unused.

 HTTP resource relationships might be restricted to authorized clients.
 Exposing those related origins to unauthorised DNS clients could leak sensitive